AngeloArtur/AngeloArtur/README.md

 <h1>Ângelo Artur</h1>

  Hey there!
 I'm a web developer and an engineer student.
 As a tech enthusiast, I'm always immersed in thrilling projects and constantly exploring various technologies.
-Currently I'm learning python, SQL and NoSQL database for become me a Data Enginner.
+Currently I'm learning python and SQL and NoSQL database to become a Data Enginner.

 ## Connect with me
 <div align="center">